 10 -5315 17 Ave SE, Calgary AB T2A 0W2, Canada | Directions

-There are many different reasons that patients in Calgary, AB, and the surrounding area may require emergency dental care.
-The fact is, a dental emergency can strike at any time so knowing how to handle one can help you remain calm when the situation arises.
-At Calgary Dental Centers, we make every effort to accommodate last minute and same-day appointment requests so that you don’t have to live with the pain that often accompanies a dental emergency.
-If you have tooth pain, an injury, or another dental emergency, call us at (403) 768-1339 for an appointment.
-We also offer extended office hours and alternating Saturdays so we can do our best to get you treatment as quickly as possible.
+There are many different reasons that patients in Calgary, Alberta, and the surrounding area may require emergency dental care.
+A dental emergency can strike any time, so knowing how to handle one can help you remain calm when the situation arises.
+At Calgary Dental Centers, we make every effort to accommodate last-minute and same-day appointment requests so that you don’t have to live with the pain that often accompanies a dental emergency.
+We also offer extended office hours and alternating Saturdays so we can treat you as quickly as possible.

 Do You Need Emergency Dental Care in Calgary area